ricksyuan/read-zhongwen/README.md

         $ pip3 install -r requirements.txt

+4. Create searches database:

+        $ python3 createdb_searches.py

-4. Start the Flask development server:
+5. Start the Flask development server:

         $ python3 application.py --port 8000

-5. Open http://127.0.0.1:8000/ in a web browser to view the output of your service.
+6. Open http://127.0.0.1:8000/ in a web browser to view the output of your service.

 What Do I Do Next?